naiq/Duke_evaluation/State-of-the-art/README.md

 ## State-of-the-art
-If you notice any result that have not been included in this table, please connect [Zhedong Zheng](mailto:zdzheng12@gmail.com) without hesitation to add the method.
+If you notice any result that has not been included in this table, please connect [Zhedong Zheng](mailto:zdzheng12@gmail.com) without hesitation to add the method.
 You are welcomed!

 |Methods | Rank@1 | mAP| Reference|
 | -------- | ----- | ---- | ---- |